taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 Min removes her hand from the amethyst pedestal, ending the video playback up on the bubble ceiling, and folds her arms in exasperation.

 Min: **"That's why I'll first spend time in the Underground Cities building up a fake Universal Record.
-Amadou's old contacts in
+Amadou's old contacts in [Sumaq Urqu](https://en.wikipedia.org/wiki/Cerro_Rico) can help--"**

-Osiel loses his temper and throws up a hand to indicate the video still playing overhead.
+Osiel loses his temper and throws up a hand towards the bubble ceiling.

 Osiel: **"How can you be so naive, even after seeing that?
 If you're caught, you won't just get thrown out of school -- the World Government will dissect you to learn the secrets of your intradermal shield!"**

 Concerned murmurs run through the Central Hearth.
-Min, one hand still on the amethyst pedestal, takes a step towards Osiel, full of earnest indignation.
+Min takes a step towards Osiel, full of indignation.

 Min: **"That's *if* I get caught!"**